Centro Universitario de Investigaciones Bibliotecológicas: Teaching

 Based on an agreement dated in 1999 between the Center and the Facultad de Filosofía y Letras of the UNAM, CUIB's sixteen researchers have been teaching some courses in the program of bachelor's degree “Licenciatura en Bibliotecología y Estudios de la Información”.

 The CUIB is also responsible for the “Programa de Posgrado en Bibliotecología y Estudios de la Información”, (“Postgraduated's Program in Librarianship and Information Studies”) which trains masters and doctors in this discipline.

 The doctorate program in Bibliotecología y Estudios de la Información is one of the six that are offered in Latin America and one of the two that are developed in Spanish.
 There are twenty-one of the PhD researchers who are teaching the courses in both programs.
 It's important to note that, this program has been recognized by the Consejo Nacional de Ciencia y Tecnología de México as one of its academic excellence programs.
 Since 2006, this program facilitates an on line education system as a distance educational model.

 For librarian's lifelong learners, the Center offers continued education, specialization and actualization courses with national and international teachers.
-If you are interested to obtain information about modalities, current or future courses, look up for more information in its web page, Facebook, Twitter and YouTube.